Seldom-SE/Seldom-SE.github.io/index.md

 [GitHub](https://github.com/Seldom-SE/seldom_fn_plugin)

 `seldom_fn_plugin` is a small crate that improves the ergonomics of Bevy plugins by avoiding them entirely.
+It's my most popular crate, despite its size.
 The example below shows a basic usage, but it can also help to avoid using `PhantomData` and making unnecessary clones.

 ```rust
 // Before: